tfsumon/byteboltsec-hugo-test/content/english/why-breachsense.md

     icon: "las la-user-astronaut"
   - title: "Incident Response Investigations"
     icon: "las la-exclamation-triangle"

-# testimonials
-testimonials:
-  enable: true
-  title: "Trusted by Great Companies <br/> from All Over the World"

   testimonials_quotes:
   - quote: "Our team uses Breachsense data to gain initial access during pen testing and red team engagements.
 The API is simple to use and the support is always helpful and responds quickly."